SevenofThr4wn/workplace-project/README.md

 More documentation will come soon when more progress has been made.

-If you desire, i am more than happy for people to modify my work, I also encourage people who do modify the source code to give any feedback so I can improve these small projects!
+If you desire, I am more than happy for people to modify my work, I also encourage people who do modify the source code to give any feedback so I can improve these small projects!

 if you have any inquires please DM me on Discord, where my ID is sevenofthr4wn

+Dependencies and other Requirements

+- Flask
+- Flask-Login

+- SQLlite Database Editor